 WAV Format & Loading Sounds Into Vintage Synthesizers From The 80’s

-Midi Tips April 24th, 2007It may be confusing at our vintage synths web pages (like the Oberheim OB8 page) where it say’s that our OB8 sounds are available in WAV file format.
+Midi Tips April 24th, 2007At several of our vintage synths web pages, it say’s that our sounds are available in WAV file format.
 Let me explain what’s up with that.
+I’ll use the Oberheim OB8 as an example.

-In this case the WAV format is different then what you might expect.
-You can not load these sounds into your software sampler, so if you don’t actually own a Oberheim OB then don’t buy our OB8 sounds.
+In this case, the WAV format is different then what you might expect.
+You can not load these sounds into your software sampler.
+When you purchase the .wav format, you need a Oberheim OB in order to use the sounds.
 If you want OB8 sounds for your software sampler then GO HERE.

-In this case the WAV format means that instead of purchasing the data cassette tape, you purchase the sounds in a downloadable format.
+So, instead of purchasing the data cassette tape, you get the sounds in a downloadable format.
 Now you don’t have to wait for the cassette tape to be delivered in the mail.
 That’s one of the cool things about the internet.
 You couldn’t do that back in the 80’s!

 Once you download, just connect your computer audio output to your synths cassette interface input and you can load in the sounds the same way you would from a cassette tape.
 The files will open in any program that plays WAV files.
 You can use your DAW or even iTunes to load the files.

-This works the same for any of the 80’s vintage synths that we sell patches for, that load in sounds via the old style cassette interface.
-This includes instruments like the Roland Juno 106, Juno 60, Jupiter-6 Jupiter-8, Korg Poly 800, DW6000 and DW8000 and more.
+This works the same for any of the 80’s vintage synths which load sounds via the old cassette interface.

 December 28th, 2009 at 3:52 am